lvh/lvh.github.io/posts/supersingular-isogeny-diffie-hellman-101.md

 You're right!
 Supersingular elliptic curves are somewhat confusingly named.
 Supersingular elliptic curves are still elliptic curves, and they are non-singular just like all other elliptic curves.
 The "supersingular" refers to the singular values of the j-invariant.
-Equivalently, the Hasse-Witt matrix will be singular as well (and therefore the Hasse invariant will be 0).
+Equivalently, the Hasse invariant will be 0.

 **So, why does it matter that the curve is supersingular?**